 It is no secret that adequate capital is an important ingredient to the success of a business.
-Whether you are starting up or growing a business, you will at all times require ready access to money .
+Whether you are starting up or growing a business, you will at all times require ready access to money.
 Your success as a businessman in addition to proper management depends on your ability to identify your capital needs and looking for the right source of financing for your business.

-These obligations can regularly bring about dissatisfaction and distractions if you do not have a genuine financial plans laid out for the business.
+These obligations can regularly bring about dissatisfaction and distractions if you do not have a genuine financial plan laid out for the business.
 Since most businesses incur losses in the first few months of operation, be set to cover these latter costs for no less than three to six months while the business is given an opportunity to become self-sustaining.
 Before we delve into how you can identify your capital needs for your business, remember that you may wish to consult an accountant or an attorney, both of whom can be valuable in assisting you with a written business plan that defines your business, administrative and management team, market, products and services, competitive advantage, SWOT and PESTLE analysis, the money related forecast and analysis that decides the best possible amount and source of financing that your business needs.

 How much money do you need?

-Before you ask someone or an institution for financial assistance, you need to first of all determine how much of it you really need.
+Before you ask someone or an institution for financial assistance, you need to, first of all, determine how much of it you really need.
 The first step in this search is to learn and understand the advantages and disadvantages of the various types of capital required by your enterprise (Read how to capitalize your business).

 Next, you have to get familiar with the pros and cons of the different sources of financing available to your enterprise and how each source might cater your particular capital needs.
-A well written business plan will also enable you determine how much you need by providing you with answers to questions which you need to provide answers to before inquiring about financing required by your enterprise.
+A well-written business plan will also enable you to determine how much you need by providing you with answers to questions which you need to provide answers to before inquiring about financing required by your enterprise.